Space industry of India

-India's Space Industry is predominantly driven by the national Indian Space Research Organisation (ISRO).
-The industry includes over 500 private suppliers and other various bodies of the Department of Space in all commercial, research and arbitrary regards.
+India's Space Industry is predominantly driven by its national space agency ISRO.
+The industry includes over 500 private suppliers and other various bodies of the Department of Space (DoS) in all commercial, research and arbitrary regards.
 There are relatively few independent private agencies, though they have been gaining an increased role since the start of the 21st century.
-In 2019, the space industry of India accounted for $7 billion or 2% of the global space industry and employed more than 45,000 people.
-Antrix Corporation expects the industry to grow up to $50 billion by 2024 if provided with appropriate policy support.
+In 2023, the space industry of India accounted for $9 billion or 2%-3% of the global space industry and employed more than 45,000 people.

 In 2021, the Government of India launched the Indian Space Association (ISpA) to open the Indian space industry to private sectors and start-ups.
 Several private companies like Larsen & Toubro, Nelco (Tata Group), OneWeb, MapmyIndia, Walchandnagar Industries are founding members of this organisation.
 Lieutenant General Anil Kumar Bhatt was appointed as the Director General of ISpA.

-The Government of India forayed into space exploration when scientists started to launch sounding rockets from Thumba Equatorial Rocket Launching Station (TERLS), Kerala.
-The establishment of the space agency lead to the development of small launch vehicles SLV-3 and ASLV, followed by larger PSLV and GSLV rockets in the 90s, which allowed India to shift larger payloads and undertake commercial launches for the international market.
+The Government of India forayed into space exploration when scientists started to launch sounding rockets from Thumba Equatorial Rocket Launching Station (TERLS), Thiruvananthapuram.
+The establishment of the space agency lead to the development of small launch vehicles SLV-3 and ASLV, followed by larger PSLV and GSLV rockets in the 1990s, which allowed India to shift larger payloads and undertake commercial launches for the international market.
 Private firms started to emerge later as subcontractors for various rocket and satellite components.
 Reforms liberalising the space sector and nondisclosure agreements came in the late 2010s, leading to the emergence of various private spaceflight companies.

-By 2019, India had launched more than 300 satellites for various foreign states.
-There were more than 40 startups in India in early 2021 in various stages of developing their own launch vehicles, designing satellites and other allied activities.
+As of 2025, India has launched 433 satellites for various foreign countries.
+There were more than 300 space startups in India in mid 2025 involved in various stages of developing their own launch vehicles, designing satellites and other allied activities.

 History

 Early decades

 India's interest in space travel began in the early 1960s, when scientists launched a Nike-Apache rocket from TERLS, Kerala.
-The Indian National Committee for Space Research was subsequently set up, which later became the Indian Space Research Organisation (ISRO) functioning under a new independent Department of Space in the 1970s under the Prime Minister of India.
+The Indian National Committee for Space Research was subsequently set up, which later became ISRO functioning under a new independent DoS in the 1970s under the Prime Minister of India.

 ISRO joined the Interkosmos program to launch its first satellite, Aryabhata, from the former Soviet Union in 1975.

 SLV-3, a locally developed space rocket, was introduced in 1979, enabling India to undertake orbital launches.
-Experience gained from SLV-3 was used to develop an Augmented Satellite Launch Vehicle to develop technologies for launching satellites in geostationary orbit, but this ended up having very limited success and was eventually discontinued.
-However, the study of a homegrown medium-lift launch vehicle went on, which lead to the realisation of the Polar Satellite Launch Vehicle (PSLV).
+Experience gained from SLV-3 was used to develop ASLV to develop technologies for launching satellites in geostationary orbit, but this ended up having very limited success and was eventually discontinued.
+However, the study of a homegrown medium-lift launch vehicle went on, which lead to the realisation of the PSLV.